About gestational diabetes

 Gestational diabetes mellitus is a type of diabetes you can have when pregnant and usually goes away once the baby is born.
 It is often called GDM for short.

 With gestational diabetes, women continue to produce insulin normally, but the hormones produced during pregnancy mean their bodies are temporarily less responsive to insulin.
 This means normal blood glucose levels cannot be maintained.

 Gestational diabetes will normally be diagnosed with a blood test and an oral glucose tolerance test (OGTT) when you are between 24 and 28 weeks pregnant.
 You will have a blood test before the glucose drink and then two more blood tests after the drink.
 Your doctor may get you to do this test earlier in your pregnancy if you have symptoms or risk factors for gestational diabetes.

-If you’re diagnosed with gestational diabetes don’t panic.
+If you’re diagnosed with GDM don’t panic.
 You haven’t done anything wrong and you are not alone.